particl/genesis-wallet-generator/readme.md

-# Particl Wallet Generator BIP39 Tool
+# Particl Offline Wallet Generator BIP39 Tool

 A tool for converting BIP39 mnemonic phrases to addresses and private keys.